Giladraz1/stockscanner/README.md

 The scanner is an online reactive program with multiple api's reflecting stock market news, data and analasys.

+Stock-Scanner: An online reactive program with multiple API's reflecting live stock market quotes, news and data analysis, user management preferences and a watch list.
+This app utilizes React as the frontend framework, Firebase as the backend-as-a-service provider, Zustand as the state management tool, Material UI for the user interface, Git for version control, Bootstrap for responsiveness, react-dom for rendering, react-google-charts for data visualization, and react- router-dom for handling routing in the application.

 ## Getting Started

 ### Dependencies